 The Park and Recreation Element presents a plan for park and recreation facilities and services to support the needs of the projected 2035 population.

 Washington State’s Growth Management Act requires that cities and counties update their Comprehensive Plans on a periodic schedule.
-The next update of the county’s Comprehensive Plan is due June 30, 2024.
+The next update of the county’s Comprehensive Plan is due in December of 2024.
 The 2024 Update will plan for the next 20 years of population and employment growth through the year 2044.

 Outside of the periodic update cycle, less extensive revisions are allowed through the docketing process and County-initiated amendment proposals.
 Information on current and past proposals, and to find out about submitting an amendment to the Comprehensive Plan can be obtained from the Docket and County-Initiated Amendments web page.